 Prisons, Abolition and Islamic Legal Discourse

 By Adnan Zulfiqar This post is the fourth and last in a series of four posts on obligation, jihād, revolution and prisons.
-Over the past several years, there has been a surge of interest in anti-carceral ideas in the United States arising out of greater public awareness of systemic problems in its criminal system.
-This … Continue reading Prisons, Abolition and Islamic Legal Discourse
+Over the past several years, there has been … Continue reading Prisons, Abolition and Islamic Legal Discourse

 Commentary :: Iran’s New Islamic Penal Code: Have International Criticisms Been Effective for Children and Juvenile Offenders?